Vic Nees: Musical style

 Yet there are clear turning points in his career as a composer, the first around 1970, when he entered an experimental phase.
 He had begun his career by writing almost exclusively a cappella music for choirs, but around 1970 he added to his works solo voices, narrators and instrumental soloists, often in unusual combinations.
 He also began to write clusters, passages to be sung or spoken aleatorically, some of which even required changing the order of the syllables of the words.

 Around 1975 he entered a phase that could be termed neoromantic.
 His interest in innovation lessened, that in lyricism and singable melody increased.
 He also took up composing art songs, a genre he had not practiced since his youth.
 But in 1978 he also wrote Lesbia, a resolutely dissonant and jazzy work written for The Swingle Singers.

 His 1980 Magnificat—his most frequently performed work in the thirty years following its creation—heralds yet another period, which Nees himself termed "new simplicity".
 It brought a major return to diatonic writing, but also a first confrontation with minimal music, like that of Philip Glass and Steve Reich, and also with the music of Krzysztof Penderecki and Henryk Górecki.
 Minimal music was to have a major place in Nees's work from then on.

 Personal life

 In 1960 he married Lea De Keersmaecker, with whom he had two daughters, Ineke and Saskia.
 His wife was his constant and conscientious archivist.
+Nees died Vilvoorde on 14 March 2013, aged 77.